tryscer/flock/flock-music.md

 ​	“I do not want to celebrate,” I shout after her.
 ​	“I never knew a music show could feel this way,” Barry says, coming into view.
 His saddle is fading gold and his smile is idiotic.
 ​	“That was one song!”
 ​	"But what a song," he replies, staring at a point above his head.
-"I mean seeing those cigarette girls was fine, but the music...
+"I mean seeing those cigarette girls program in action, that was fine, but the music...
 I mean the dancing..."
 ​	"You don't get it," shouts Eleanore from the edge of the platform, “that show was—“ ​	“What?”
 I shout after her.
 ​	Tim is rolling into view, checking out his reflection in the gilded, bulb-studded mirrors.
 As a mature man he forewent the horse in favor of a carriage.
+His manliness is challenged by the Bear-gineer he's holding.
-​	“Have you seen that guitarist?" he says. "​I mean did you hear what she did with that guitar?"
+​	“Have you seen that guitarist?" he says. "​I mean did you hear what she *did* with that *guitar*?"
-​	"What show did you guys see?" asks the kid riding the fading yellow horse behind Tim's carriage.
+​	"What show did you guys go and see?" asks the child riding the fading yellow horse behind Tim's carriage.
 ​	"It was the best show ever, man," Tim tells him.
 "They're called the Steam Pillars and they were on fire."
 The kid is about ten or twelve and obviously dressed by his mother for a special occasion: pressed striped shirt and Sunday shoes.
 He has thick glasses on.
 ​	”You'll see other shows!” says Cindy as she reappears.
 Her golden hair bobs gently around her shoulders.
 ​	"How?"
-I say bitterly.
+I say, bitterly.
 "Who will come with me?"
 ​	"I'll come with you!" says the kid.
 "My name is Bernie."
-​	“I said that show was *fire!*” Says Eleanor behind her.
+​	“I said that show was *fire!*” Says Eleanor.
 ​	“It was,” I say.
 “It was until Barry’s friend shut it all down!”
 ​	"Wait, who's Barry's friend?" asks Bernie.
 "Come to think of it, who's Barry?"
 ​	“I'm Barry and Mr. Evans is a good friend of mine,” says Barry.
 He’s looking around the gold-painted trappings of the carousel and humming along with the tacky organ music.
 “The world,” he adds with a sigh, “is made up of good friends.”